antmicro/jetson-orin-baseboard/doc/source/gmsl.md

 $ export BB_ENV_PASSTHROUGH_ADDITIONS="$BB_ENV_PASSTHROUGH_ADDITIONS KERNEL_DEVICETREE"
 $ PARALLEL_MAKE="-j $(nproc)" BB_NUMBER_THREADS="$(nproc)" MACHINE="p3509-a02-p3767-0000" KERNEL_DEVICETREE="tegra234-p3767-0003-antmicro-job-gmsl-ov5640.dtb" bitbake nvidia-jetson-orin-baseboard-demo
 ```
-After the BSP has been built connect the NVMEe storage to the device and put the device into recovery mode:
+After the BSP has been built, connect the NVMe storage to the device and put the device into recovery mode:
-* connect the Recovery USB-C port to your host PC
+* Connect the Recovery USB-C port to the host PC
-* press the POWER button (if the device isn't powered yet)
+* Press the POWER button (if the device isn't powered yet)
-* press and hold the RECOV button
+* Press and hold the RECOV button
-* press the RESET button
+* Press the RESET button
-* release the RESET and RECOV buttons
+* Release the RESET and RECOV buttons
-* check if the following USB device is present on your host PC:
+* Check if the following USB device is present on your host PC:
 ```
 $ lsusb
 ...
 ID 0955:7323 NVIDIA Corp.
 APX
 ...
 ```
-Unpack the tegraflash package:
+Unpack the `tegraflash` package:
 ```
 cd tmp/deploy/images/p3509-a02-p3767-0000
 mkdir flash-directory && cd flash-directory